Meet the Team

 Chief Executive Officer

 John Figueroa joined Genoa Healthcare in July 2014 as Chief Executive Officer, completing the successful merger of Genoa Healthcare and QoL meds.
-Genoa Healthcare is the nation’s market leading behavioral health pharmacy and telepsychiatry company serving more than 550,000 individuals with severe mental health illnesses, spanning 46 states across a network of more than 390 pharmacies.
+Genoa Healthcare is the nation’s market leading behavioral health pharmacy and telepsychiatry company serving more than 630,000 individuals with severe mental health illnesses, spanning 45 states across a network of over 400 pharmacies.
 Previously, Mr. Figueroa served the dual roles of Chairman and CEO of Apria Healthcare Group Inc. as well as that of Coram LLC.
 In January 2014 the Coram asset was sold to CVS Caremark for $2.2 Billion.
 Mr. Figueroa remains the Chairman of Apria Healthcare Group Inc.’s Board of Directors.
 Prior to his appointment to these roles, Mr. Figueroa served as CEO and Board Member of Cincinnati, Ohio-based Omnicare, Inc., a Fortune 500 healthcare services company that provided pharmaceuticals and related services to long-term care facilities and specialized drugs for complex disease states.
 Before that, Mr. Figueroa served as President of McKesson Corporation’s U.S. Pharmaceutical Group from 2006 to 2010, after holding progressively more responsible operations and sales positions in the company’s Supply Solutions, Pharmaceutical and Health Systems groups from 1997 through early 2006.
 He spent the initial years of his career in various sales and operations roles for Baxter Healthcare Corporation’s Hospitex and Medical Surgical divisions.

 Mr. Figueroa holds Bachelor’s degrees in both English Literature and Political Science from the University of California at Los Angeles, where he was a distinguished military graduate.
 He also holds a Master’s Degree in Business Administration from Pepperdine University, where he has been honored as a Distinguished Alumnus.
 From 1985 through 1990, he served as a Commissioned Officer in the United States Army.